Zymbit-Docs/docs/content/bootware-preview/_index.md

 * Bootware Preview – Now.
 Limited functionality. **Not intended for Production**.
 * Bootware Full Standard Release – Q1 2024

+### Updates:
+Bootware Preview 2.1 (Jan 10, 2024)

+**Issue #140** : Bootware Preview 2.0 has an issue with uboot and cached environment variables.
+This is a uboot issue but it affects bootware during kernel/os upgrades that include device tree changes.
+It is highly likely that a device tree area change can leave the system in an unbootable state. u-boot will fail with a "Flattened Device Tree" error and fail to boot.
+This has been fixed in Preview 2.1 (01092024). zboot version in green will read 0.3.1.
+Bootware Preview has been updated to include the fix for this issue, along with the example image.

 ### BOOTWARE PREVIEW FEATURE SET (October 2023)
 #### Bootware Preview is designed for customers to do the following: